Folr/SDK-API-Documentation/android-sdk.md

         <service android:name="com.folr.sdk.locationpoller.LocationPollerService" />

-6. If you are using Android Studio, please include the following libraries in the dependencies section of your project's build.gradle file:
+6. If you are using **Android Studio**, please include the following libraries in the dependencies section of your project's build.gradle file:

 *  com.loopj.android:android-async-http
 *  com.google.code.gson:gson